mdeguzis/SteamOS-Tools/README.md

 # Donations
 ***

 If you wish to support the work here, hosting costs for packages, and more, you can do so monthly at [Patreon.com](https://www.patreon.com/user?u=60834&ty=h), or make a one time donation over at http://www.libregeek.org/.
 You can see a list of the amazing folks who have contributed to SteamOS-Tools, in the _AUTHORS.md_ file.
+If I missed adding you, please let me know!
 This will greatly help my future plans to increase bandwidth for the entire domain.